Construction Team Meetings That Get Results

 Making It All Work Together

-The four meeting types work as a system.
+The meeting types covered in this guide work as a system.
 Pre-construction meetings set up the project.
 Kickoff meetings align the team.
-Weekly meetings keep things on track.
-Safety meetings protect your crew.
+Daily huddles keep the day on track.
+Weekly progress meetings keep the big picture moving.
+Safety toolbox talks protect your crew.
+Closeout meetings capture what you learned so the next project goes smoother.

 When you run each type with a clear agenda, a tight time limit, and real follow-through on action items, meetings stop being a time suck and start being the reason your projects finish on time.